briansay/tech-activities/README.md

-# IBM Technology Garage Interviews - Cloud Engineers
+# IBM Client Engineering Interviews - Cloud Engineers

-This repository contains the pairing challenges we use for the UKI IBM Technology Garage interviews, tailored for our prospective Cloud Engineers.
+This repository contains the pairing challenges we use for the UKI Client Engineering interviews, tailored for our prospective Cloud Engineers.

 This isn't a 'pass/fail' set of exercises.
 We are looking to see how applicants tackle a new challenge.
 How do they deal with a stack they aren't used to?
 How well can they look up documentation when stuck?
 There is no pass\fail.
 There is no 'right' answer.